TheReiko69/reikos-bash-scripts/README.md

-Bash shell scripts I made adn use
+Bash shell scripts I made and use.